Jensen-holm/Jensen-holm/README.md

  - I've rode my bike across the Michigan in one trip multiple times 🚴‍♂️
  - I was a part of 3 MSHAA high school state championship winning teams 💍
  - I was a part of a NCAA DII national championship winning indoor track and field team 💍

+### Contact
+feel free to reach out to me at holmj@mail.gvsu.edu for any inquires!